QuITAC/server-setup/README.md

 ```bash
 sudo apt-get install -y docker-ce-rootless-extras
 ```

 switch to the new useraccount with `ssh quitac@localhost`. this is importand as some systemd commands only work this way!

-run
+Now, run

 ``` bash
 dockerd-rootless-setuptool.sh install
 ```

 and enter the export entries that the script provied into the `.bashrc` of the user.
-Further follow the (rootless guide)[https://docs.docker.com/engine/security/rootless/] under `Usage` for systemd.
+Further follow the [rootless guide](https://docs.docker.com/engine/security/rootless/) under `Usage` for systemd.
 REmeber that you cannot run as sudo, so replace `$(whoami)` with quitac and switch back to the root user for sudo results.

 follow the guide  under `Best Practices/Exposing privileged ports`.